swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 ![](screenshots/enter-quantities-label.PNG)

- On the left side data panel, open query 'Product" and drag measure 'Quantity' into the second to top cell second to the left.
+ On the left side data panel, open query 'Product" and drag measure 'Quantity' into the second to top center cell.
 Make sure 'Summarize' is selected, and set to 'Sum'.
 Click the pencil icon next to 'Summarize' to see aggregation options.

 ![](screenshots/drag-quantity-purchased-into-cell.PNG)

+ On the left side data panel, open query 'Order" and drag measure 'Quantity Purchased' into the second to top cell on the right..
+Make sure 'Summarize' is selected, and set to 'Sum'.
+Click the pencil icon next to 'Summarize' to see aggregation options

 ![](screenshots/drag-order-number-into-last-cell.PNG)